antoniorv6/ijdar-e2e-pianoform/README.md

 - Access links to the datasets created to perform our experiments.
 - Source code of the neural network model and carried experiments in the paper.

+# Data

+The GrandStaff dataset where the experiments of the paper have been carried are [publicly available](https://sites.google.com/view/multiscore-project/datasets) for replication purposes.

 # Citation

 ```bibtex